-Painter, photographer, adventurer and naturalist – these are the words that describe the artist J.J.
+Photographer, painter, adventurer and naturalist – these are the words that describe the artist J.J.
 L’Heureux.
 Ms. L’Heureux made her first trip to Antarctica in 2000 where she collected digital images of ice and snow for a white-on-white color field series of “landscape” paintings.
-During this expedition she became fascinated by the wildlife and pristine environment she discovered there.
-Penguins, all types of seals, and the unique varieties of birdlife found in the Southern Ocean and its environs became living models for her in the wind-swept setting of the vast, icy wilderness that is Antarctica.
-Since that initial trip, Ms. L’Heureux has returned to Antarctica every season where she continues to collect images for her extensive digital database.
+During this expedition she became fascinated pristine environment, history and animals she discovered there.
+The Southern Ocean and its environs became living models for her in the wind-swept setting of the vast, fragile, icy wilderness that is Antarctica.
+After this first exposure to Antarctica she returned every year thereafter to continue building her digital database.

 Ms. L’Heureux’ travels have resulted in two books.
 The photographs of penguins in the Good Day Book came from ten different expeditions that she made to Antarctica.
 Faces from the Southern Ocean, Ms. L’Heureux’ most recent book conveys the sense of intimacy she experienced when she first saw the ‘faces’ of the amazing wildlife that inhabit the Antarctica continent.
 She was captivated by faces such as those of the Wandering Albatross, the Elephant Seal, the Emperor and Royal Penguins.